-Alexander’s reformist zeal restructured the judicial system, which included the introduction of trial by jury.
+Alexander’s reformist zeal restructured the judicial system which included the introduction of trial by jury.
 Military reform saw the introduction of conscription, the reduction of military service from 25 years to six, and the establishment of military schools.
-He expanded Russia’s territory in the east, in Central Asia, up to the borders of Afghanistan, much to the worry of the British government.
+He expanded Russia’s territory in Central Asia, up to the borders of Afghanistan, much to the worry of the British government.

 Emancipation of the Serfs

 But reform only opened the eyes of what could be, thus came the demand for more, which brought about a number of active groups demanding greater reform and revolution.
 Thus, on 3 March 1861, Alexander II issued what seemed on the face of it the most revolutionary reform in Russia’s history – his Manifesto on the Emancipation of the Serfs.
 The edict freed 23 million serfs from their bondage to landowners, and the ownership of 85 per cent of Russia’s land was wrestled from private landowners and given to the peasants.
 The landlords, understandably, opposed such a sweeping change but were told by the tsar, ‘It is better to abolish serfdom from above than to wait for the time when it will begin to abolish itself from below’.